openjdm/openjdm.github.io/_sources/sunk_cost.md

 in studies involving sunk time and sunk effort, proving that positive affect can have a beneficial impact across various contexts.

-The chart below displays the responses from the students who decided to commit to the investment in each experiment, separating them by the affect condition they were in.
+Figure 1 displays the responses from the students who decided to commit to the investment in each experiment, separating them by the affect condition they were in.
 The high blue bars indicate the substantially higher likelihood for individuals to invest in a decision